Skip to content

 - Majuli (area 930 sq km) is the largest river island of the world and country’s first river island district.

-- This one fourth of the land of the country hosts half of the Indian population.
+- Northern plains of india is one fourth of the land of the country, hosts half of the Indian population.

 - Fertile alluvial soils, flat surface, slow moving perennial rivers and favorable climate facilitate intense agricultural activity.

-- The extensive use of irrigation has made Punjab, Haryana and western part of Uttar Pradesh the granary of India (Prairies are called the granaries of the world).
+- Use of irrigation has made Punjab, Haryana and western part of Uttar Pradesh the granary of India (Prairies- granaries of the world).

-- The entire plain except the Thar Desert, has a close network of roads and railways
+- The entire Indo-Gangetic plain except the Thar Desert, has a close network of roads and railways.

-- It has led to large scale industrialization and urbanization.
+- Indo-Gangetic plain has led to large scale industrialization and urbanization.